BENYEKHLEF-Anouar/Blog-Chefchaouen-Bleu-Durable/Maquette/prompt.md

 # Organized Maquette Prompt: Ouarzazate – Cinéma Atlas Blog

-This document organizes the requirements for creating a modern, responsive HTML + Tailwind CSS maquette for the "Ouarzazate – Cinéma Atlas" blog.
+After reading and processing the use case diagram and the list of features provided, this document organizes the requirements for creating a modern and responsive HTML + Tailwind CSS mockup for the blog "Ouarzazate – Cinéma Atlas".

 ## 1. Public Side (for Touriste Culturel)